microsoft/sqlworkshops/SQLonOpenShift/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="graphics/textbubble.png"> <h2>About this Workshop</h2>

 Welcome to this Microsoft solutions workshop on *SQL Server 2019 on OpenShift*.

+Red Hat OpenShift Container Platform brings together Docker and Kubernetes, and provides an API to manage these services.
+OpenShift Container Platform allows you to create and manage containers.
+From a perspective of SQL Server, OpenShift provides:

+- A scalable architecture to deploy containerized applications and data platforms such as SQL Server
+- Persistent storage for stateful containers like SQL Server
+- Built-in load balancers to abstract application connections to SQL Server
+- Built-in high availability for stateful containers like SQL Server
+- An ecosystem for Operators to simplify application deployment and manage high availability

 In this course you will learn the basics of deployment, connection, query execution, performance, high availability, operators, and Always On Availability Groups in SQL Server 2019 with OpenShift.